justinmahar/react-ig-embed/README.md

 - **🔓 No access token needed!**
   - Uses Instagram's [embed script](https://developers.facebook.com/docs/instagram/oembed/), which doesn't require an API token.
 - **💪 Resilient**
-  - If embedding fails, automatically retries using an exponential backoff.
+  - If embedding fails, it automatically retries using an exponential backoff.
 - **💁 Customizable**
   - Supports all `div` props and provides additional options.